jwinters2/chess/README.md

     ./chess [ -r | -d DEPTH | -c | -h ]

-  the -r option will rotate the board when it's black's turn, so both players will be playing from the bottom.
+  -r will rotate the board when it's black's turn, so both players will be playing from the bottom.

-  the -d option will set the search depth of the computer opponent, the higher d is, the smarter and slower it is.
-The default value is 3
+  -d will set the search depth of the computer opponent, the higher d is, the smarter and slower it is.
+The default value is 3.

-  -c and -h will set the opponent to be a computer or a human respectively
+  -h will set the opponent to be a second human and not the computer

+  -o will setup the board according to a file rather than the starting position. these files are stored in boardstates/, end in .bs and use the following
+  syntax:

+    <x> <y> <color> <piece>

+  so "a 2 w q" means a white queen at square a2.

 To play: